 A long article in Next City concluded, "Seven years after the Brooklyn document was signed, five of the groups have been mostly silent or reconstituted after without much fanfare."
 And even that article was way too gentle.

 Indeed, Brooklyn United for Innovative Local Development (BUILD), closed in 2012 after a complaint was filed to the state Attorney General, and a lawsuit lingers, filed by trainees who say they were duped.
-Meanwhile, Forest City rewrites BUILD's history and blames Caldwell and BUILD.
+Meanwhile, Forest City rewrites BUILD's history and blames Caldwell and BUILD for the promises.

 CBA partners are not merely cheerleaders for the project but active partners in distorting the history.
 Consider how the Downtown Brooklyn Neighborhood Alliance awarded free arena tours to students and then required them to write an essay, "What's the best thing about the Barclays Center."